SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 - As mentioned in the RAP terms and as the name implies, a RAP behavior definition describes a RAP business object (RAP BO) by defining its behavior for all of its RAP BO entities.
 - BDL source code is used in a BDEF.
 - Once you have created ...
-  - the CDS root view entity of a RAP BO, ADT helps you create the skeleton of a BDEF (e.g., right-click on the CDS root view entity and choose *New Behavior Definition* from the pop-up).
+  - the CDS root entity of a RAP BO, ADT helps you create the skeleton of a BDEF (e.g., right-click on the CDS root entity and choose *New Behavior Definition* from the pop-up).
   - the BDEF, ADT helps you create the skeleton of an ABAP behavior pool, as well as RAP handler and saver method declarations and the skeleton of implementations via ADT quick fixes.
 - More information (see also the subtopics there):
   - [Structure of a RAP behavior definition](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abencds_bdef.htm)